sourcehut-mirrors/chawan/doc/manual.md

 ```

 In most cases, you should wrap `eval` in a function that deals with exceptions
-in the appropriate way for your application.
+in the most appropriate way for your application.

 Alternatively, a self-contained evalConvert can be written as follows: